Hedgehog with ticks on face

 • Burn off a tick

-• Use cream, oils or other varnish
+• Use creams, oils or other products

 • Pull them off